You haven’t met Cory Walker yet.

 Cory was a Special Forces Operational Detachment – Delta operator.
 (1st SFOD-D) Commonly referred to as Delta, these Special Forces warriors are some of America’s best war fighters.
 After being injured, Cory returned home to recuperate.
 It was during that time that he fell in love with Amanda, his physical therapist, and eventually bought a home on Harker’s Island, N.C. to “get away from it all” and unwind.
 It was a good plan.
 Until a discovery in his basement turned their lives upside down.

-In the coming weeks and months, Cory’s favorite wines and recipes will be popping up here on this blog, They will probably be almost EXACTLY the same as author David M. Salkin’s favorite wines and recipes.
+Cory’s favorite wines and recipes are posted below, here on this blog, They will probably be almost EXACTLY the same as author David M. Salkin’s favorite wines and recipes.
 What a coinky-dink.
 If you like to eat and drink…which makes you like almost everyone else I know, you should check in from time to time, and join the mailing list!

 Care to take a SNEAK PEEK at BLOOD FROM A STONE?